Find Trade Colleges

 Read full report on Precision Metal Working at Wisconsin Indianhead Technical College

-Elite Welding Academy did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
-It came in at #10 on the list.
-Elite Welding Academy is a small private for-profit school located in the suburb of Cincinnati.
+With a ranking of #10, Elite Welding Academy did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Elite Welding Academy is a fairly small private for-profit school located in the suburb of Cincinnati.

 Of the 91 students majoring in precision metal working at Elite Welding Academy, 97% are male and 3% are female.